MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/analytics/cost-management-content-pack.md

 interested in status of inventory, work in progress (WIP) or analyzing standard cost variances

-This content pack lets you use Microsoft Power BI to monitor performance of inventories and visualize how cost flows through these in a categorized format.
+This Power BI content helps you monitor performance of inventories, and visualize how cost flows through these in a categorized format.

 Gain managerial insights like Turnover ratio, Days on-hand, Accuracy and “ABC classification” at your preferred aggregated level (Company, item, Item group,